CryptoBrokersGlobal/Network-Glossary/Trading.md

       4. Click Sell and fill your order criteria
       5. Once order has filled now you have USDT
       6. Select your ideal pair (arrr/grlc/sent)
-      7. Click Buy and fill your order
+      7. Click Buy and fill your order criteria